 Sly Jack created a video showing that the one-handed pickaxes actually swung faster than the other pickaxes.
 The Leviathan was the stapled one-handed pickaxe and therefore became one of the sweatiest one-handed pickaxes in Fortnite’s history.

 The Ice Breaker is one the oldest pickaxes in all of Fortnite.
-It was introduced in Chapter 1 Season 1, but has been reintroduced in the Item Shop fairly frequently.
+It was introduced in Chapter 1 Season 1 (that’s a long time ago, see a list of all Fortnite seasons in order here), but has been reintroduced in the Item Shop fairly frequently.
 Because it was released in Chapter 1 Season 1 it has become one of the most nostalgic pickaxes and a favorite for veterans.

 These skins are some of the scariest that you can see in Fortnite.
 They don’t always mean that the player knows what he or she is doing.
 More often than not, though, an opponent wearing these skins will triple-edit and box you like a fish.